archusXIV/g810-led-fr-skel/README.md

-# g810-led-fr-skel (under construction)
+# g810-led-fr-skel
-create delete or switch g810-led profiles for AZERTY fr_FR Logitech keyboards.
+create, delete or switch g810-led profiles for AZERTY fr_FR Logitech keyboards.

+Profiles depend on a [skeleton](https://github.com/archusXIV/g810-led-fr-skel/blob/main/profile_skel) file that you can edit before installation

 ## Credits
 I'd like to thanks Matmoul for his project [g810-led](https://github.com/MatMoul/g810-led) that's provide a simple & funny way to play with our RGB Logitech keyboards.